-A match is someone Kalido believes fits the service you’re looking for or can provide.
+A match is someone that Kalido’s AI believes fits the skill you’re looking for or can provide.
 So, it’s the talented web developer you’ve been looking for.
-Or, if you’re the web developer, it’s the terrific client you’ve been wanting to meet.
+Or, if you’re that web developer, it’s a client or colleague you could help.

 How does matching work?

 Kalido ranks matches based on how relevant, and how socially and physically close they are to you.
-So, someone who lives close by (physically close) and is looking for a service you can provide (relevant) will rank higher than a potential client who’s far away.
-And your friend, who is socially closer to you, will rank higher than a friend of a friend.
+So, someone who is close by (physically close), and is looking for a skill or service you can provide (relevant) will rank higher than a potential client or colleague who’s far away.
+And a colleague who has two networks in common with you will rank higher than someone who only shares one network with you.
 As people move around, and add new services and contacts, Kalido will constantly update your matches, and alert you to new matches.

 Who will I match with?

 Kalido can match you with anyone in the networks you belong to.
 This includes private networks (where only members approved by the network admin can join), geographic networks (which anyone can join), your Personal network (where you decide who can join), and your Extended network (which includes everyone who knows the people in your Personal network).
 Kalido matches skills to searches.
 So if you can provide ‘piano lessons’ as a skill, you might be matched to someone who is searching for ‘a piano teacher’.
 Because Kalido offers natural language searching, it doesn’t matter what phrase you use (‘piano teacher’ or ‘piano lessons’), the system will intelligently match you.

 Can I change whom Iʼm matched with?